-Our goal is simple: happy, relaxed, well-behaved dogs who can share your life smoothly.
+Our goal is to help you raise happy, relaxed, well-behaved dogs who can share your life smoothly.
 This is how we do it:

 You won’t really learn rote, dry obedience exercises that people teach for the sake of it.
 We focus instead on helping you teach your dog ‘lifeskills’ like impulse control, collaboration, calm and trust.
 We teach your dog skills that will be useful for your dog in his/her life as a family dog.
 This goes a lot further than dry obedience.

 Dog training and behaviour advice is a serious profession.
 The lessons aren’t just given by amateurs who “have had dogs all their lives” or “have always loved dogs” or “do it from the heart”.
 Of course, our trainers love dogs.
 So much so that they made a career out of it.

 Our trainers are not only passionate about dogs, but they are also preferably highly educated, certified and experienced.

 OhMyDog’s founder, Laure-Anne Visele-Jonkman, is a member of the following professional organisations:

 We select instructors who are people persons, not the typical “good-with-dogs-but-friendly-as-a-prison-gate” dog trainers.
 They ensure that the lessons are given in a fun, relaxed atmosphere.